 Privileges After Retirement

 You may go to the Department of Public Safety (DPS) and request a retiree ID card.
-This card will allow you access to campus facilities and provide library privileges.
+This card will allow you access to campus facilities.